barrie-cork/thesis-swarm/project_docs/prd_phase_1.md

 ```

 **Requirements:**
-- Basic result processing and normalization
+- Basic result processing and normalization (occurs server-side after SERP execution).
-- Simple URL normalization (for consistency, not for deduplication)
+- Simple URL normalization (for consistency, not for deduplication).
-- Basic metadata extraction (domain, file type)
+- Basic metadata extraction (domain, file type).
-- Filtering and sorting of results
+- Display of processed results on the `Results Overview Page`, including filtering and sorting.
-- Result preview interface
+- Result preview interface on the `Results Overview Page`.
-- Storage of search engine source for each result
+- Storage of search engine source for each result.
+- This page is accessed after the `Search Execution Status Page` indicates completion of SERP execution and initial processing.

 **Extension points for Phase 2:**
 - Multi-stage deduplication pipeline